ThecoderPinar/House-Price-Prediction-Project/README.md

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

   **Fork the Project**
-- Create your Feature Branch (git checkout -b feature/AmazingFeature)
+- Create your Feature Branch (git checkout -b feature/House-Price-Prediction-Projec)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Commit your Changes (git commit -m 'Add some House-Price-Prediction-Project')
-- Push to the Branch (git push origin feature/AmazingFeature)
+- Push to the Branch (git push origin feature/House-Price-Prediction-Project)
 - Open a Pull Request

 ## 📝 License